osohq/oso/docs/content/python/guides/enforcement/resource.md

 Ideally, you can perform resource-level authorization by adding a single line of code to each endpoint.

-As an example, here's what a global error handler looks like in a flask app:
+As an example, here's what a global error handler looks like in a Flask app:

 ```python
 from oso import ForbiddenError, NotFoundError